Best 7-seater cars 2025

 This really depends on whether you're looking at when all seven seats are in place, when only five are up, or when all five rear chairs are folded down.
 The Volvo XC90 has between 316 and 1,856 litres depending on how many seats you have in place, which is pretty decent.

-Yep, the Tesla Model X, although it's only available as a new car in left-hand drive form these days, and the Mercedes EQB is a seven-seater, but the rear two are rather cramped.
+Yep, the Mercedes EQB is a seven-seater, but the rear two are rather cramped.

 The smaller Tesla Model Y is also available as a seven-seater in America, but in the UK only the five-seat Model Y is available at the moment.
-The Kia EV9 is the best electric seven-seater at the moment, and it will be joined by the Volvo EX90 soon.
+The Kia EV9 is the best electric seven-seater at the moment, and it's been joined by the Volvo EX90.